JackOSumTrades/csc174Assignment05/readme.md

 https://github.com/definitelynotavirus/csc174Assignment05

 ## Domain
 The domain of the website is students.
-Each webpage covers a different students-- two of which are similar (Computer Science majors) and one which is different (Political Science major) but all share: introduction (featured on the index), courses, and work experience.
+Each webpage covers a different students-- two of which are similar (Computer Science majors) and one which is different (Political Science major) but all share: coursework.

 ## Ontology
 ### Overall Website